Cyclotron Radiation Emission Spectroscopy of Electrons from Tritium Beta Decay and $^{83\rm m}$Kr Internal Conversion: Conclusions and outlook

 The zero background observed is both encouraging and expected.
-In the CRES method there are no physical detectors for electrons (for example, silicon detectors) that can be background sources due to radioactivity and cosmic rays.
-Cosmic ray interactions with the source gas itself are negligible even for very large-scale versions.
-Electrons or gammas from external radioactivity do not produce trapped electrons unless an interaction with a gas atom occurs.
-In a differential spectrometer, to be a background, an event must not merely be present but must also be in the right energy range.
+In the CRES method there are no physical detectors for electrons (for example, silicon detectors) that can be background sources.
+Electrons or gammas from external radioactivity and cosmic rays do not produce trapped electrons unless an interaction with a gas atom occurs, because electrons produced at the wall can make at most one cyclotron orbit before striking the wall again, while those produced at the ends can make at most a single axial cycle before leaving.
+Cosmic ray interactions with the dilute source gas itself are negligible even for very large-scale experiments.
+In addition, in a differential spectrometer, an electron must be in the right energy range to create a background event.
 Electrons in a CRES system are not slowed nearly to rest and reaccelerated as in a retarding-field analyzer, and the counting of ubiquitous slow electrons is thereby avoided.
-The primary background that remains is false tracks created by random aggregations of noisy pixels.
-It is that background that was the target of a detailed study before data-taking began in Phase II, so that a power threshold could be set to limit false events to less than 1 in 100 days at \SI{90}{\percent} C.L.
-The success of this strategy is one of the most important conclusions of this study.
-A good signal-to-noise ratio is key to eliminating this background at minimal cost in efficiency, and in future CRES designs it is a basic requirement.
+The primary background that remains is false tracks from random aggregations of noisy pixels.
+This background was the target of a detailed study before data-taking began in Phase II, so that a power threshold could be set to limit false events to less than 1 in 100 days at \SI{90}{\percent} C.L.
+The success of that strategy is one of the most important conclusions of this study.
+For a fixed signal-to-noise ratio, the background rate is independent of volume.
+A good signal-to-noise ratio is key to eliminating the RF background at minimal cost in efficiency, and in future CRES designs it is a basic requirement.

-With the waveguide-based CRES apparatus described in this work, we have carried out the first measurement of the tritium beta spectrum by this new method.
-We report an upper limit on neutrino mass at 90\% C.L.~of 155 (152) eV in a Bayesian (frequentist) analysis.
-In both analyses, the extrapolated endpoint energy for molecular T$_2$ decay and the neutrino mass limit are found to be consistent with literature values obtained by traditional methods.
-No background events were observed in the 82-day running period.
-These results from a small-scale apparatus are the first steps in a phased approach to a CRES-based experiment with high sensitivity to neutrino mass.